tlandron/PCBS_ModelRecovery/README.md

 ![alt text](https://github.com/tlandron/PCBS_ModelRecovery/blob/master/prev_diffsigni_acrossdiff_24subj_100x30sim.png)
 ![alt text](https://github.com/tlandron/PCBS_ModelRecovery/blob/master/beta_diffsigni_acrossdiff_24subj_100x30sim.png)

-ADD PLOT AND CLL
+The plots suggest that the fit procedure is able to acknowledge a difference of 0.05 in the probablity of reversal in more than 90% of the cases, and a difference of 0.3 in the choice variability (100%).

 ## Files of interest
-(different files uploaded, with different number of sim)
+(different files uploaded, with different number of sims)

 ## Conclusion
 Ccl of the model recovery